Art Calls Pro/Fuse Exhibition

 ENTRY FEE

-The entry fee is $35.
+The entry fee is $30 per entry.
 Each entry requires a minimum of one artwork, though up to three artworks may be considered per submission.
 Entry fees are non-refundable.

 SALES